brochwerger/crawler/README.md

 ![Flowchart of Worker threads](design/diagrams/worker02.png)

 Known issues
-- Unheeded fetching of non-parseable files (images, movies and such)
+- Unneeded fetching of non-parseable files (images, movies and such)
 - Not all "local" urls seems to be properly handled (see `'Unable to categorize'` messages in logs)
 - BeatifulSoup seems to have problem parsing non english text (see `' ... confidence ...'` and `'... not decoded ... '` messages in logs)
-- Output file is opened and closed per message, need better approach (open once, flush per message ? periodicall ?)
-TODO
 - Add monitoring thread that peridically prints status (queue sizes and such)
 - Limit queue size and add waiting when queue is full ?
 - Add mechanism to force workers to stop ?